Perilla frutescens: Korea

-Deulkkae, the perilla seeds, are either toasted and ground into powder called deulkkae-garu or toasted and pressed to make perilla oil.
-Toasted deulkkae powder is used as a spice and a condiment for guk (soup), namul (seasoned vegetable dishes), guksu (noodle dishes), kimchi, and eomuk (fishcake).
-It is also used as gomul (coating or topping) for desserts: Yeot and several tteok (rice cake) varieties can be coated with toasted perilla powder.
+Deulkkae, the perilla seeds, are either toasted and ground into powder, or toasted and pressed to make perilla oil.
+Toasted deulkkae powder is used as a spice and a condiment for soup, seasoned vegetable dishes, noodle dishes, kimchi, and fishcake.
+It is also used as a coating or topping for desserts: Yeot and several rice cake varieties can be coated with toasted perilla powder.
 Perilla oil made from toasted perilla seeds is used as a cooking oil and as a condiment.

 In Korean-style western food, perilla leaves are sometimes used to substitute basil, and the seed powder and oil is used in salad dressings as well as in dipping sauces.
-A Michelin-starred restaurant in Seoul serves nutty vanilla ice cream whose secret ingredient is perilla oil.
+A Michelin-starred restaurant in Seoul serves nutty vanilla ice cream whose ingredient is perilla oil.